mbigant/Formation-projet2/README.md

 1) **Workflow**
     - At initial state
-      - should have status set to "RegisteringVoters" :white_check_mark:
+      - should have status set to "RegisteringVoters"
       - should revert on adding proposal
       - should revert on voting
       - should revert if ending proposal registering